Curling: How do you play it and how do you bet on it

 The "commander" and the main ideological mastermind of each team is the captain (skip), who determines the direction of throws and tactical ideas throughout the game.
 As a rule, in addition, skip himself performs the final two throws in each end.
 Therefore, for successful curling bets, due to the underwhelming amount rich statistical information, it is better to simplify the analysis before the competition of the two skips and rely for the most part on the history of their performances and form.

-Teams from year to year can bring different captains to major tournaments each with different styles of play - in some countries the principles of selection to the main team are competitive, and in some places the members of the national team are determined by special commissions in national federations.
+Teams from year to year can bring different captains to major tournaments each with different styles of play - in some countries the principles of selection to the main team are competitive, and in some places, the members of the national team are determined by special commissions in national federations.

 So curling is not a sport where you can blindly rely on the achievements of a particular country - you need to be well versed in the principles of team formation and understand the skip that the national team brought to the tournament, whether it will be convenient to play if the federation sent him new partners or, on the contrary, allowed to play in the usual environment.

 Differences in male, female curling and mixed disciplines also need to be understood.
-In the men’s tournaments the results are more stable, and in the women's quite often you can see sensational outcomes and breakthroughs, a larger pool of teams claims medals.
+In the men’s tournaments, the results are more stable, and in the women's quite often you can see sensational outcomes and breakthroughs, a larger pool of teams claims medals.

 In mixed disciplines, especially in the "twos", the factor of chemistry becomes really important, how long they have played together and what type of relationships do the participants have.
-We can say that in women's curling and double mix it is quite dangerous bets on favorites, unless we are talking about Canadians.
+We can say that in women's curling and double mix it is quite dangerous bets on favourites unless we are talking about Canadians.

-Curling can be called a developing sport, and with the proper attention to training and training of young players, after only a decade it is possible for a country to break into the favorites.
-For example, in Russia during the Soviet era curling was considered bourgeois sport and did not receive funding, but in the 90s development began, and now the women's team of Russia is one of the strongest in Europe.
+Curling can be called a developing sport, and with the proper attention to training and training of young players, after only a decade it is possible for a country to break into the favourites.
+For example, in Russia during the Soviet era curling was considered a bourgeois sport and did not receive funding, but in the 90s development began, and now the women's team of Russia is one of the strongest in Europe.